juenajwa/javadependency/README.md

-// this is java project to test dependency
+// this is java project to test dependency blablaajsjdhjdschjs